image

 Tai Mo Shan is the coldest place in the territory.
 During cold spells when temperature drops to near freezing point, many people drive up here to see frost, a rare sight in sub-tropical Hong Kong.
 The summit of Tai Mo Shan is accessible by the vehicular Tai Mo Shan Road.
 On clear days, the lookout gives a spectacular panoramic view of the Northern and Western New Territories, as well as the Yuen Long and Pat Heung plains.
 You can even see Shekou and Shenzhen on good days.
 Misty days atop Tai Mo Shan is another picture altogether.
 High up on the mountain, the mood is so ethereal you seem to be drifting on clouds.

 Tai Mo Shan has the highest rainfall in Hong Kong, with 30% more rain than other parts of the territory.
 Fed by rainwater, rushing streams and sheer gullies cut forcefully down the slopes and merge into the Ng Tung Chai Waterfalls, a series of cascades rated one of the nine greatest falls by hikers.
-The 100m Long Falls, a famous section of the Ng Tung Chai Waterfalls, has the highest drop of all.
+The 35m Long Falls, a famous section of the Ng Tung Chai Waterfalls, has the highest drop of all.
 Other sections are the Straggling-hair Falls, Middle Falls and Well Falls.
-Following recent landslips, some sections of the path to Ng Tung Chai are now closed.
-Visitors should not attempt to travel through.

 Facilities

-Recreation and convenience facilities are mostly located near Rotary Club Park.
-They include the Tai Mo Shan Country Park Visitor Centre, Rotary Club Campsite, toilets, carpark, a hiking practice trail and the Tai Mo Shan Family Walk.
+Recreation and convenience facilities are mostly located near Rotary Park.
+They include the Tai Mo Shan Country Park Visitor Centre, Rotary Park Campsite, toilets, carpark, Tai Mo Shan Orienteering Course and the Tai Mo Shan Family Walk.
 The hilltop lookout offers a sweeping view of Tsuen Wan, Tsing Yi, Hong Kong Island and nearby rural settlements.
-With 58 barbecue stoves, Tai Mo Shan Country Park is an ideal location for group outings.
+About 60 barbecue stoves, Tai Mo Shan Country Park is an ideal location for group outings.

 Ecological Highlights